Gibson breathe new life into the classic model

-Many aspects of the original Gold top ’s design have remained unchanged throughout the years.
-The mahogany body, with maple cap, glued, set mahogany neck and short scale length are still staple features.
-The original was equipped with two P90 single coil pickups, whose wide coils produced a bigger, richer tone than those on other models available at the time.
+Many aspects of the original Gold Top’s design would filter through to later models such as the coveted 1959 Les Paul (featuring a heritage cherry finish rather than gold) and have remained fairly consistent throughout the years.
+The mahogany body with maple cap paired with a glued, set-in mahogany neck for increased stability and resonance with short-scale length are still staple features.
+The original with two P90 single-coil pickups, whose wide coils produced a bigger, richer tone than those on other models available at the time.
 Whilst twin humbucker Les Paul models are now more commonplace, the P90s versions are still favoured for their more ‘forward’ mid-range response.

-Gibson Les Paul Studio 60s Tribute Satin Darkback Gold Top
+2. Gibson Les Paul Studio 60s Tribute Satin Dark Back/Gold Top

 This 1957 Goldtop VOS model features all period correct hardware and construction.
-The body is solid, and non-weight relieved, the pickups are Burstbucker models, which closely match the tone of the original PAFs, a Tune-o-matic bridge is equipped, and even the neck join is same long tenon used in ’50s Les Pauls.
-The guitar’s finish is an antique gold, recreating the slightly shade of early gold tops.
+The body is solid, and non-weight relieved; the pickups are Burstbucker models, which closely match the tone of the original PAFs, a Tune-o-matic bridge is equipped, and even the neck joint is same long tenon used in ’50s Les Pauls.
+The guitar’s finish is an antique gold, recreating the slightly shade of early Gold Tops.

-Epiphone Limited Edition Joe Bonamassa Les Paul Gold top
+5. Epiphone Limited Edition Joe Bonamassa Les Paul

 The latest incarnation of the guitar that started it all, this Gibson Les Paul Gold Top updates the Standard model for 2012.
 As previously stated, the core, winning elements of the original Les Paul remain, but with some great new features.
 The body is the same combination of mahogany back with maple top, providing the thick warm tone with focused mids and highs, with, of course, a mahogany set neck.

-The electronics on the 2012 Standard Les Paul Gold top are the major update to this model.
+The electronics on the 2013 Standard Les Paul Gold Top are the major update to this model.
 Push/ pull switches allow the humbuckers to be switched into single coils, and the phase of the phase of the neck pickup to be flipped.
-There has never been a Gold top with more tones at its disposal…
+There has never been a Gold Top with more tones at its disposal…